The Hampton Sisters: Later years

 After Duke Hampton's group disbanded in the 1950s, Dawn Hampton began pursuing a solo career in 1959 as a cabaret singer and, later, a swing dancer in New York City.
 Aletra, Virtue, and Carmalita Hampton, continued to perform as the Hampton Sisters.

 Dawn Hampton nearly lost the use of her voice in 1964, but recovered and continued performing for another twenty years.
 She wrote and recorded "Life Is What You Make It," the title song of her compact disc, as her response to the ordeal.
 In 1989 she collaborated with Mark Nedler to write music and lyrics for Red Light, a mini-opera that won a Manhattan Association of Cabaret (MAC) award in 1990.
 She also collaborated on music and lyrics for a play, Madame C. J. Walker, in 1990, and appeared as a dancer in the swing dance scene of Spike Lee's film, Malcolm X (1992).
-See also:

 Carmalita Hampton eventually moved to Chicago, Illinois, where she worked for the U.S. Postal Service for seventeen years, retiring in 1978.
 After returning to Indianapolis in 1981, she reunited with her sisters, Aletra and Virtue, to perform as the Hampton Sisters trio after a hiatus of nearly twenty years.
 Following Carmalita's death in 1987, Aletra and Virtue Hampton reinvented the Hampton Sisters as a jazz duo and performed mostly in the Indianapolis area.

 In 2003 the Indiana Historical Society released The Hampton Sisters, A Jazz Tribute, a compact disc featuring Aletra Hampton on piano and vocals, Virtue Hampton Whitted on bass and vocals, Alonzo "Pookie" Johnson on saxophone, and Lawrence Clark III on drums.
 The Hampton Sisters continued to perform together until 2006.
 The Hampton family was also the subject of a PBS documentary, The Unforgettable Hampton Family (2011).
 Dawn, Virtue, and Aletra Hampton appear in the film with two of their brothers, Locksley "Slide" and Maceo Hampton.

 Death and legacy

 Carmalita Hampton died in Indianapolis on May 15, 1987; Virtue Hampton Whitted died in Indianapolis on January 17, 2007, at the age of eighty-four; Aletra Hampton died in Indianapolis on November 12, 2007, at the age of ninety-two; and Dawn Hampton died in New York City on September 25, 2016, at the age of eighty-eight.
 Aletra Hampton and Virtue Hampton Whitted's remains are interred at Crown Hill Cemetery in Indianapolis.
-See also: Also:

 As Aletra Hampton often described her musical family, "We are not what you call musicians, we are musical performers, and there is a difference."
 For several decades in the mid-twentieth century the Hampton Sisters were especially known in the Indianapolis area for their jazz and swing musical performances.
 In addition, Dawn Hampton became known in New York City for her performances as a cabaret singer and jazz musician, as well as a songwriter and swing dancer.
 Critics called her a "singer's singer" and the "Queen of Cabaret."